 If you have an ‘end colostomy’ then the output from your stoma is more likely to be formed and less frequent.
 If your colostomy is further up the large bowel, the output may be less formed (toothpaste consistency) and may work more frequently.

-Colostomy Association provides support, reassurance and practical information to anyone who has, or is about to have, a colostomy.
+Colostomy UK provides support, reassurance and practical information to anyone who has, or is about to have, a colostomy.

 IA (Ileostomy and Internal Pouch Support Group) is a support group run by and for people with ileostomies and internal pouches.